 |Title:||Associate Head Coach|

-During his 16 years at St. John’s, which competes in the one of the nation’s finest high school leagues – the Washington Catholic Athletic Conference – DeStefano led the Cadets to the 2000 WCAC championship and was named Coach of the Year.
+During his tenure at St. John’s, which competes in the one of the nation’s most competitive high school leagues – the Washington Catholic Athletic Conference – DeStefano led the Cadets to the 2000 WCAC championship and was named Coach of the Year.
 St. John’s entered as the seventh seed and proceeded to win at No. 3 Carroll and beat No. 2 Paul VI before downing top-seeded DeMatha on a buzzer beater, 61-59.
 The title was the Cadets’ first since the legendary Joe Gallagher guided the northwest Washington, D.C., school to the 1977 crown.

-DeStefano coached four first-team All-Metropolitans at St. John’s: Chris Wright (Georgetown / Turkish professional league), Vlad Moldoveanu (American / French pro), Julian DeBose (Rice) and Dwayne Anderson (Villanova / German pro).
-He has mentored more than 30 players who have played at the NCAA Division I level.
-Mackin’s Cecil Rucker played at Notre Dame and then professionally in France.
+DeStefano coached four first-team All-Metropolitans at St. John’s: Chris Wright (Georgetown / Dallas Mavericks / French pro team), Vlad Moldoveanu (American / Estonian pro team), Dwayne Anderson (Villanova / German pro team / Penn State assistant) and Julian DeBose (Florida Gulf Coast).
+They are among more than 30 of his former players to compete in NCAA Division I. Mackin’s Cecil Rucker played at Notre Dame and then professionally in France.

 In 2004, the National Federation of State High School Associations recognized DeStefano as its Washington, D.C., Coach of the Year.
-He was also a finalist for national Coach of the Year.
+He was also a finalist for national Coach of the Year honors.

 While at Bishop Ireton in Alexandria, Va., DeStefano led the Cardinals to a pair of Virginia Catholic Schools state championships.
 In 1992 he guided Seneca Valley to a Maryland regional championship and the school’s first appearance in the state semifinals at Cole Field House.